marcelokunze/awakening-blog/README.md

 ## Writing Posts

-Create MDX files in the `/posts` directory:
+Create markdown MDX files in the `/posts` directory.

+The filename (without the `.mdx` extension) will be used as the slug for the page URL.

+Structure the file like this:

 ```mdx
 ---